laughingwithu/flawless-semantics-grid/README.md

 Flawless-Semantics was originally built to address several issues that I had with semantic.gs and while some of the changes were compatible with that project, several changes resulted in a grid which was not compatible with semantic.gs.
 I will continue to contribute to semantic.gs and will work to get both of these aproaches compatible with each other.

 #Differences
-The most notable difference is the fact that Flawless-Semantics uses a column - gutter - column approach rather than a gutter - column - approach.
+The most notable difference is the fact that Flawless-Semantics uses a column - gutter - column approach rather than a gutter - column - gutter approach.
 This solves the nesting problems I was having with Semantic.gs and also the fact that the outer most gutters where half the width of the inner gutters.

 Other differences include:
 * mixin to create equal height columns;